AliSajadian/track_and_trace_api/README.md

 - users can create/read/update/delete customers via rest api
 - users can create/read/update/delete shops via rest api
+- users can create/read/update/delete Carriers via rest api
-- users can create/read/update/delete shipments via rest api
+- users can create/read/update/delete Articles via rest api
-- for getting actual weather data the Weather app uses OpenWeather api service https://openweathermap.org/api
+- users can create/read/update/delete shipments via rest api (for getting actual weather data the Weather app uses OpenWeather api service https://openweathermap.org/api)
-- users can retrieve weather information from OenWeatherMap by zip code and country code via rest api
+- users can retrieve weather information from OenWeatherMap by zip code and country code at most one time in 2 hours via rest api and add ot edit Weather model by this data
 - users can retrieve weather information from OenWeatherMap by customer id via rest api
-- users can retrieve weather information from OenWeatherMap by zip code and country code trough celery async task via rest api
+- users can retrieve weather information from OenWeatherMap by zip code and country code trough celery async task at most one time in 2 hours via rest api and add ot edit Weather model by this data
+- users can read/delete weathers via rest api

 The application has been covered with unit tests.